Yep, horses were hauled inside

 So before you make that leap of faith onto the back of a 1000 pound or more horse, visit our

-trainer link page for more information.Find out and
+trainer link page for more information.Find out and learn how

-learn how to help yourself and your horse stay safe and out of trouble.
+to help yourself and your horse stay safe and out of trouble.

-Besides Tri S Ranch's info. there is a ton of information
+Besides Tri S Ranch's info. there is a ton of information out

-there are no second chances one is all you get....
+are no second chances one is all you get....

 Reguardless of what you see on TV, horse training is a serious business...